 Useful tools and resources for testing and measurement

-Whether you're a professional, student, or hobbyist, many tools and resources can support your understanding and use of testing equipment.
+Whether you are a professional, student or hobbyist, many tools and resources can support your understanding and use of test units.

 -

-Digital Multimeters (DMM) – for voltage, current, and resistance testing
+Digital Multimeter (DMM)- for voltage, power and resistance testing

 -

-Thermal Imaging Cameras – for detecting heat patterns in electrical and mechanical systems
+Thermal imaging cameras - to detect heat patterns in electrical and mechanical systems

 -